Don’t Date Like a Dummy

 #7: Somebody Asked Me

-They did?
+Somebody asked you out?
+Or do you know someone who wants you to ask them out?
 Congratulations!
-But do you know why they asked you?
+But do you know why they’re interested in dating you?
 Again, there are always motives for dating, or we’d just call it chillin’ like a villain.
-We cover a lot of ground in this five-part series, including both how to extend and receive a dating invite in a way that’s both intentional and sincere.
+We cover a lot of ground in this five-part series, including both how to extend and receive a dating invite in a way that’s at once, intentional, sincere, but not too serious… if you know what I mean.
+[Read More]

 #6: I’m Curious